edcarp/python-novice-esces/_episodes/02-numpy.md

 Instead, we can combine the selection and the function call:

 ~~~
-print('maximum inflammation for patient 2:', numpy.max(data[2, :]))
+print('maximum wave height for year 2:', numpy.max(data[2, :]))
 ~~~
 {: .language-python}

 ~~~
-maximum inflammation for patient 2: 19.0
+maximum wave height for year 2: 19.0
 ~~~
 {: .output} -->

-What if we need the maximum inflammation for each patient over all days (as in the next diagram on the left) or the average for each day (as in the diagram on the right)?
+What if we need the maximum wave height for each month over all years (as in the next diagram on the left) or the average for each day (as in the diagram on the right)?
 As the diagram below shows, we want to perform the operation across an axis:

-![Per-patient maximum inflammation is computed row-wise across all columns using numpy.max(data, axis=1).
-Per-day average inflammation is computed column-wise across all rows using numpy.mean(data, axis=0).](../fig/python-operations-across-axes.png)
+![Per-year maximum inflammation is computed row-wise across all columns using numpy.max(data, axis=1).
+Per-year average wave height is computed column-wise across all rows using numpy.mean(data, axis=0).](../fig/python-operations-across-axes.png)

 To support this functionality,